induwarauthsara/Cyex_ERP/api/API_DOCUMENTATION.md

 ### 6. Delete Customer

-Delete a customer (only if they have no invoices).
+Delete a customer from the system.

 **Endpoint:** `DELETE /api/v1/customers/delete.php`